 To give a simple example, there might be two hypotheses about a coin; hypothesis A that it is “fair” (equally likely to yield heads or tails) and hypothesis B that it was biased to give a 90% probability of heads.
 No finite sequence of results could utterly falsify either hypothesis.
 However various statistical approaches (such as Bayesian statistics and t-tests) can be used to quantify the strong intuition that hypothesis A is less likely than hypothesis B.

-More complex science experiments are generally evaluated statistically rather than as simple verifications of falsification.
+More complex science experiments are generally evaluated statistically rather than as simple verification of falsification.
 If confirmed, the hypothesis is not necessarily proven, but instead remains provisional.
 Thus an hypothesis is a limited statement regarding cause and effect in specific situations; it may also refer to our state of knowledge before experimental work has been performed and perhaps even before new phenomena have been predicted.

 Albert Einstein said “A hypothesis is a statement whose truth is temporarily assumed, whose meaning is beyond all doubt.
 The supreme goal of all theory is to make the irreducible basic elements as simple and as few as possible without having to surrender the adequate representation of a single datum of experience”